Complex normalizing flows can almost be information K\"ahler-Ricci flows: Relations to optimal transport

 subject to optimization

 We are using notation

 and

-It can be noted $\rho_T - \mathcal{Z}(\cdot, T) \# \rho_0$ is a signed measure, and assume that $\mathcal{Z}$ is Borel measurable (we will typically allow it to be smooth in the holomorphic sense). $\mathcal{B}(M)$ is the Borel $\sigma$-algebra of the complex manifold.
+It can be noted $\rho_T - \mathcal{Z}(\cdot, T) \# \rho_0$ is a signed measure, and assume that $\mathcal{Z}$ is Borel measurable (we will typically allow it to be smooth). $\mathcal{B}(M)$ is the Borel $\sigma$-algebra of the complex manifold.
 Elaborating more rigorously in Appendix \ref{app:kinetic_energies}, the above has an equivalent complex potential formulation

 The above time derivative is the musical isomorphism.
 With hard constraints, we get

 with governing dynamics

 In the normalizing flow setting, we set the evolution of densities via the geometric pushforward evolution